Median filter

-The median filter is a non-linear digital filtering technique, often used to remove noise from an image or signal.
+The median filter is a non-linear digital filtering technique, often used to remove noise from an image, signal, and video.
 Such noise reduction is a typical pre-processing step to improve the results of later processing (for example, edge detection on an image).
-Median filtering is very widely used in digital image processing because, under certain conditions, it preserves edges while removing noise (but see the discussion below), also having applications in signal processing.
+Median filtering is very widely used in digital image processing because, under certain conditions, it preserves edges while removing noise (but see the discussion below for which kinds of noise), also having applications in signal processing.

 Algorithm description

-The main idea of the median filter is to run through the signal entry by entry, replacing each entry with the median of neighboring entries.
+The main idea of the median filter is to run through the signal entry by entry, replacing each entry with the median of the entry and its neighboring entries.
+The idea is very similar to a moving average filter, which replaces each entry with the arithmetic mean of the entry and its neighbors.
 The pattern of neighbors is called the "window", which slides, entry by entry, over the entire signal.
-For one-dimensional signals, the most obvious window is just the first few preceding and following entries, whereas for two-dimensional (or higher-dimensional) data the window must include all entries within a given radius or ellipsoidal region (i.e. the median filter is not a separable filter).
+For one-dimensional signals, the most obvious window is just the first few preceding and following entries, whereas for two-dimensional (or higher-dimensional) data, the window must include all entries within a given radius or ellipsoidal or rectangular region (i.e., the median filter is not a separable filter).

 Worked one-dimensional example

-To demonstrate, using a window size of three with one entry immediately preceding and following each entry, a median filter will be applied to the following simple one-dimensional signal:
+To demonstrate, using a window size of three with one entry immediately preceding and following each entry, and zero-padded boundaries, a median filter will be applied to the following simple one-dimensional signal: